khinsen/leibniz/README.md

 due to a very different focus: Maude is a language for writing specifications for complex software, whereas Leibniz is a notation for scientific models.
-Scientific models are much simpler than most software, but they are processed by a wide range of software.
+Scientific models are much simpler than most software, but they can be processed by a wide range of software.
 Leibniz must therefore be easy to implement in a wide range of software packages, whereas reimplementing Maude is of little interest, given that its source code is open.

 ## Required software